 ELLSWORTH — If this wasn’t football, Jim Hartman doesn’t know what is.

-Hartman, back for his second stint with the Yarmouth Clippers after seven seasons with Portland, has patrolled the sidelines at many high school football fields throughout the state during his 13 years as a head coach.
+Hartman, back for his second stint with the Yarmouth Clippers after seven seasons at Portland, has patrolled the sidelines at many high school football fields throughout the state during his 13 years as a head coach.
 Doing so in the Clippers’ first-ever eight-man game Friday night at Ellsworth’s Tug White Stadium was a new experience, but for Hartman, it was football all the same.

 “Did that not feel like football?”
 Hartman asked after his team’s season-opening win over Ellsworth/Sumner.
 “We passed the ball, and we ran the ball; they hit us hard, and we hit them hard back.
 It was great football.”

 Indeed, this game between Ellsworth/Sumner and Yarmouth was filled with the hard hits, big plays, community camaraderie and general excitement that have long made high school football an American tradition.
 Whereas those things mattered to the players, coaches and fans present, the number of players on the field did not.

 Yarmouth outlasted Ellsworth/Sumner 20-14 on Friday in a game that marked the start of the inaugural season of eight-man football for both programs.
 The game gave everyone in attendance a taste of what eight-man football is all about, and for both coaches, the initial response was overwhelmingly positive.

 “It’s the same thing,” Ellsworth/Sumner head coach Duane Crawford said.
 “The fundamentals, the rules, the feeling of the game, none of those things are different.”